 Congratulations to Rasheena Fountain (MFA, 2021) for her essay "A Difficult Trek with My Daughter," featured in Hobart Pulp.
 While Rasheena has published pieces in other publications, this is her first piece published in a literary journal.

-Graduate students Joe Wilson and Rebecca Taylor have been awarded a Mellon Collaborative Fellowship for Reaching New Publics in Community Colleges as part of the Simpson Center for the Humanities’ Reimagining the Humanities PhD and Reaching New Publics: Catalyzing Collaboration.
-Candice Rai and Anis Bawarshi will participate as faculty mentors.
+Graduate students Joe Wilson and Rebecca Taylor were awarded a Mellon Collaborative Fellowship for Reaching New Publics in Community Colleges as part of the Simpson Center for the Humanities’ Reimagining the Humanities PhD and Reaching New Publics: Catalyzing Collaboration.
+Candice Rai and Anis Bawarshi participated as faculty mentors.

-Gust Burns has received funding from the Simpson Center to organize a Graduate Research Cluster focused on “HAPTICS.”
+Concannon has also been awarded summer support for “The Now Criticism: Vernacular Poetry Scholarship, 1990-2005” as part of the summer cohort of the Simpson Center’s Society of Scholars.
+And Burns received funding from the Simpson Center to organize a Graduate Research Cluster focused on “HAPTICS.”

 Laura Griffith received funding the Simpson Center to organize a Graduate Research Cluster on “Eighteenth- and Nineteenth-Century Studies.”

 Francesca Colonnese and Rasheena Fountain were awarded the Richard Dunn First-year Teaching Award, with Joseph Wilson named as honorable mention.

 Sumyat Thu was awarded the Joan Webber Award for Outstanding Teaching in the Writing Programs, with Sarah Ghasedi and Jessica Holmes named as honorable mention.